bwfiq/git-livesync/README.md

 - Hooks into VS Code's API to watch for file changes
 - If the file is not in the `.gitignore` or under `.git/`, it initiates a commit-and-sync with the timestamp and date.

+### TODO
+- Add some kind of sleep or cooldown
+- Add settings that require it to be enabled for every specific workplace through settings.json
+- Add error handling for if workspace doesn't have `.git/` or `.gitignore`

 ## Requirements

 - Node.js version 12.x or above is required.